sonatype-nexus-community/nexus-repository-r/README.md

 ## Installing the plugin

 There are a range of options for installing the R plugin.
-You'll need to build it first, and then some options for installation are shown below:
+You'll need to build it first, and then install the plugin with the options shown below:

 ### Temporary Install